 But Raffles is wild about Harry and the Wizarding World of Harry Potter, which we reach by following a winding path through a forest past the wreck of the Weasley’s Flying Ford Anglia, is his Hogwarts fantasy come to life.

-From the cobbled streets of bustling Hogsmeade to the slanted buildings coated in magical puffs of dazzling faux snow, the attention to detail makes it all feels very, very real.
+From the cobbled streets to the slanted buildings coated in magical puffs of faux snow, it is like stepping into a real life Hogsmeade.

 We sip on Butterbeer (imagine liquid butterscotch topped with cream).

 We explore Zonko’s Joke shop and the Owl Post Office.

 Pop in for fish and chips at the Three Broomsticks tavern.

 At Ollivanders we stop to stock up on wands.

 And at Honeydukes we fill our gobs with Chocolate Frogs and Bertie Bott’s Every-Flavour Beans.